mehtadone/CryptoGramBot/README.md

 [.Net Core Runtime](https://www.microsoft.com/net/download/core#/runtime).
 Instructions for [windows](https://www.microsoft.com/net/download/core#/runtime), [linux](https://www.microsoft.com/net/download/linux) and [macos](https://www.microsoft.com/net/download/core#/runtime) or [.Net Core SDK](https://www.microsoft.com/net/core#windowscmd) for your OS if you want to build yourself.

 1. Get your Bot ID, you need to chat to the BotFather.
 See [here](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and [here](https://core.telegram.org/bots#6-botfather)
+2. Open a new chat to your bot and talk to him.
+Say hi.
+He won't respond just yet.

-2. If you would like to add commands, do this now.
+3. If you would like to add commands, do this now.
 See Bot Commands below.
 Note they will only show on a new chat with the bot or by clearing history and clicking "/start"
-3. Open a chat to this [bot](https://t.me/get_id_bot).
+4. Open a chat to this [bot](https://t.me/get_id_bot).
 This should show you your chat id.
-4. Download the lastest version of the zip from [here](https://github.com/mehtadone/CryptoGramBot/releases) and unzip to a folder.
+5. Download the lastest version of the zip from [here](https://github.com/mehtadone/CryptoGramBot/releases) and unzip to a folder.
 Download CryptoGramBot.zip and not the source files if you want to run without building.
-5. Fill in your config in appsettings.json.
+6. Fill in your config in appsettings.json.
 Bot ID is WITHOUT Bot and choose whether you want enable each service (true or false)
-6. Give CryptoGramBot the correct execute permissions via chmod if on linux
+7. Give CryptoGramBot the correct execute permissions via chmod if on linux
-7. Start on command line with "dotnet CryptoGramBot.dll"
+8. Start on command line with "dotnet CryptoGramBot.dll"

 ## Bot Commands
 To add bot commands so they pop up when you type /, you need to let the BotFather know of the commands.
 You will need to make sure the commands correspond with what you have enabled on the appsettings.json file as clicking "/total_coinigy" when you do not have coinigy enabled will not do anything.